iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 layout: post
 title:  "Evaluating Ruby in Ruby"
 date:   2020-01-26 00:00:00 +0300
-categories: ruby vm
+categories: ruby VM
 toc: true
 comments: true
 ---
 # Evaluating Ruby in Ruby

-### TLDR
+### TL;DR

 This article is about instruction sequences and evaluating them using pure Ruby.

-The repo is available [here](https://github.com/iliabylich/my.rb).
+The repository is available [here](https://github.com/iliabylich/my.rb).

 > Is it a Ruby implementation?

 No. It's just a runner of instructions.
-It is similar to MRI's virtual machine, but it lacks many features and it's 100x slower.
+It is similar to MRI's virtual machine, but it lacks many features and it's 100 times slower.

 > Can I use it in my applications?